tc39/proposal-temporal/docs/zoneddatetime.md

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
 > In the default `'constrain'` mode and when parsing an ISO 8601 string, this will be converted to 59.
-> In `'reject'` mode, this function will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.
+> In `'reject'` mode, this function will throw, so if you have to interoperate with times that may contain leap seconds, don't use `'reject'`.

 If the input contains a time zone offset, in rare cases it's possible for those values to conflict for a particular local date and time.
 For example, this could happen if the definition of a time zone is changed (e.g. to abolish DST) after storing a `Temporal.ZonedDateTime` as a string representing a far-future event.